 He also states that he measured range of motion, but I don't see whether he utilized an inclinometer or goniometer.
-The AMA Guides for Evaluation for Permanent Impairment specifically states one needs to be used and suggests the use of the inclinometer (this is the Fifth Edition, please note, there is now a 6th edition).5
+The AMA Guides for Evaluation for Permanent Impairment specifically states one needs to be used and suggests the use of the inclinometer (this is the Fifth Edition, the Sixth Edition has come out but I haven't read it).

 Dr. Finn completed a physical capacities form, advising that Ms. Jones was capable of performing light duty, but he gave no basis for his assertion, no reproducibility of his conclusion, and there appears to be no discussion whatsoever on the combination of side effects of the medications she might be taking.
-I entered her medications by going to www.epocrates.com and, unfortunately, when you log on and do same (It's free) you will find the side effects of the combinations of her medications include:
+A really good site for this would be www.epocrates.com.
+Since there is no reproducibility measure, nor is there any standardized measure from which he extrapolates what the claimant can do, other than to simply say there is no restriction, then there is no scientific measure.